 Along with being evocative of a technological system, I intend the work to be practical yet playful, functional yet not really necessary, a part of the architecture yet part of the outdoor environment as well.

 Ventilation IV: Hampton Air is one of a series of works I began in 1982, which externalize basic technological systems.
-Made of the standard materials of each system – plumbing, electricity, drainage, heating, gas, and ventilation – the sculpture are functional; the electrical systems light, the heating systems heat, the drainage systems drain, the ventilation systems circulate the air, and so on.
+Made of the standard materials of each system – plumbing, electricity, drainage, heating, gas, and ventilation – the sculptures are functional; the electrical systems light, the heating systems heat, the drainage systems drain, the ventilation systems circulate the air, and so on.

 Since the sculptures are exposed fragments of vast, hidden networks, they are part of open-ended systems, part of the world.
 Over the years these technological systems have become necessary for our everyday existence, yet they are usually hidden behind walls or beneath the earth and relegated to the realm of the unconscious.
 We have trouble owning up to our almost total dependence on them.